-Adult Learning Culture Instructional Practice Instructional Leadership Systems and Structures that Support Continuous Improvement Observation Survey data Master Schedule Areas of Strength: We are using district approved curriculum for reading, math and science.
+Adult Learning Culture Instructional Practice Instructional Leadership Systems and Structures that Support Continuous Improvement Observation Survey data Master Schedule Data Areas of Strength: We are using district approved curriculum for reading, math and science.
 Our teachers have received training on the use of EnVisions 2020, Amplify Science and Reach for Reading.
-Data Reviewed For the 2023 - 2024 school year, teachers will switch from Reach for Reading to HMA for ELA instruction.
+For the 2023 - 2024 school year, teachers will switch from Reach for Reading to HMA for ELA instruction.
 Our teachers will also use Edulastic, Core 95 Phonics, and Exact Path to improve student learning.
 Our teachers will continue to use Amplify for science instruction and enVisions 2020 for math instruction.
 Areas for Growth: Amplify Science is a new curriculum this year, and our teachers are developing their expertise using this new curriculum.
 Teachers received PD on the use of Amplify science during the 22 - 23 school year.
 Classroom observations revealed that teachers did utilize Amplify Science during science instruction.
-Problem Statement With the changes in our district and schoolwide curriculum choices, our teachers will be learning the lesson development and structure of the new curriculum for reading, along with the additional tools of HMA, Exact Path, Edulastic, and Core 95 Phonics.
-Critical Root Causes Over the last 3 years, our curriculum has changed several times.
+Teachers participated in PD on Reach for Reading and also enVisions 2020 during PLC meetings from distinct personnel during the 23/24 school year.
+Continued support for teachers will be provided based on schoolwide needs.
+Reviewed Problem Statement With the changes in our district and schoolwide curriculum choices, our teachers will be learning the lesson development and structure of the new curriculum for reading, along with the additional tools of HMA, Exact Path, Edulastic, and Core 95 Phonics.

+Critical Root Causes

+Over the last 3 years, our curriculum has changed several times.
 This lack of consistency has created inconsistent instructional delivery and inconsistent learning targets for our students.
 I anticipate that the implementation of these district approved curriculum tools will result in higher student performance on state assessments.